 We recommend adding the number of the itinerary you like in the ‘box’ entitled ‘special request’ and you will find our shopping cart as you check out your purchase.

-8-hour private tour: From Silicon Valley door-to-door, when starting and ending the trip in San Francisco, or a 6-hour private tour: when starting, and ending in south San Francisco or Silicon Valley.If you are staying on the south bay or in Silicon Valley area, you save the traveling time from San Francisco to Silicon Valley and vice versa, as this driving time usually takes about 90 minutes each way.
+6-hour private tour: when starting, and ending in south San Francisco or Silicon Valley.If you are staying on the south bay or in Silicon Valley area, you save the traveling time from San Francisco to Silicon Valley and vice versa, as this driving time usually takes about 90 minutes each way.
 Therefore, when the tour starts and ends in Silicon Valley, it last 6 hours instead of 8 hours, because we are based in San Francisco not in Silicon Valley.
 You still get to see more sites because we save on the driving time and traffic congestion before we go to your pick-up location.

 Please keep in mind once again that most Silicon Valley tech companies are not open to the public.
 Having said that, you still have an extremely rewarding touring experience in Silicon Valley, because there are more places you can visit from inside and outside than the few sites closed to the public.